15 Chapter 15: 2 – Factor ANOVA

 Remember that in experiments that are designed to test for a cause and effect relationship between two variables (experimental designs) the factor is the variable hypothesized to cause something to happen.
 The response variable is the variable we believe will be affected (changed) by the factor.

 Level of each factor refers to the categories of a factor represented in the experiment.
-In our example of age and gender the number of levels was 2 x 2 – we refer to design by its levels (can also call them conditions/groups/treatments).
+In our example of age and biological sex the number of levels was 2 x 2 – we refer to design by its levels (can also call them conditions/groups/treatments).

 Age |